NZUKO ORA NNEWI CONSTITUTION (FORMERLY THE NNEWI COMMUNITY DEVELOPMENT UNION)

 (g) Enter into his cash book all money received and all money disbursed, with details as to dates, source of money, purpose, etc, and prepare his annual account.

 The Financial Secretary shall

-(b) Upon receiving any money, make entry of what he received in the appropriate book of accounts and files for proper documentation and shall, within 48 hours, pay over same to the Treasurer. who shall sign or issue receipt with clear particulars;
+(b) Upon receiving any money, make entry of what he received in the appropriate book of accounts and files for proper documentation and shall, within 48 hours, pay over the same to the Treasurer. who shall sign or issue a receipt with clear particulars;

 (c) Receive all claims for money made on The Nzuko Ora by anybody whosoever and process genuine claims for payment